SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_proximity_vcnl4040/README.md

 ### Testing ###

 The below chart represents the workflow of a simple testing program.
-The left chart shows the initialization steps that needed before reading data and the right chart shows the periodic measuring process.
+The left chart shows the initialization steps that are needed before reading data and the right chart shows the periodic measuring process.

 ![flowchart](image/flowchart.png)

-Use Putty or other program to read the serial output.
+Use Putty or another program to read the serial output.
 The BGM220P uses by default a baudrate of 115200.
 You should expect a similar output to the one below.

 ![console](image/test.png)